You’ll be working on projects which help to deliver the UN Sustainable Development Goals. You’ll also be developing your leadership skills.

 The 3 countries are very different from each other and offer different experiences.
 Our experienced team can help match applicants skills with the right projects.
 They will take account of health or other issues get the best match between participant and project.

-The Wales for Africa team hold a number of placement opportunities and job descriptions.
+The Wales and Africa team hold a number of placement opportunities and job descriptions.
 They can also devise bespoke placements for applicants with particular skills or experience.

 We have a rolling programme for applications and can send people at anytime.